vincent-lg/bui/docs/tutorial/layout.md

 If you've guessed `<window>`, you are correct.
 The `<button>` tag is defined after the `menubar` tag has been closed.

 > Indentation allows to better understand the hierarchy of opening and closing tags.
-This indentation, contrary to Python, is not mandatory, but it will help you distinguish the window structure and help you avoid opening tags and forget to close them when the time comes.
+This indentation, contrary to Python code, is not mandatory, but it will help you distinguish the window structure and help you avoid opening tags and forget to close them when the time comes.

 ### Tag attributes